IHE/RAD.IMR/input/pagecontent/volume-1.md

 </div>
 <br clear="all">

-**Figure 1:52.4.2.5.2-1: Consume and Interact with Multimedia Report for Comparison Study in PACS Process Flow in IMR Profile**
+**Figure 1:52.4.2.5.2-1: Comparison Study with Multimedia Report Process Flow in IMR Profile**

 ## 1:52.5 IMR Security Considerations

 Refer to RAD TF-1x: Appendix F “Security Environment Considerations”.

 Protected Healthcare Information (PHI) is present in the DICOM instances being stored, retrieved, processed, and displayed, as well as in the API being invoked.

-See ITI TF-2: [Appendix Z.8 “Mobile Security Considerations”](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.8-mobile-security-considerations) for FHIR based transactions.
+See ITI TF-2: [Appendix Z.8 “Mobile Security Considerations”](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.8-mobile-security-considerations) for security considerations on FHIR based transactions.

 General [Security and Privacy guidance](http://hl7.org/fhir/secpriv-module.html) is provided in the FHIR Specification.